Nifled/drf-cheat-sheet/README.md

 # drf-cheat-sheat
 A collection of anything from basics to advanced recommended methods and usages with Django REST Framework for creating browsable and awesome web API's.
+This could also serve as a quick reference guide.

 Here is DRF's [official documentation](http://www.django-rest-framework.org/) in case you need everything in detail.